buntec/ff4s/docs/examples/reusable-components.md

 final case class State(counter: Int = 0, fruit: Fruit = Fruit.Banana)
 ```

-For this example, elements of the select component are fruits modelled as follows:
+For this example, elements of the select component are fruits each of type `Fruit` and modelled as follows:

 ```scala mdoc:js:shared
 import cats.Show